2baOrNot2ba/iLiSA/README.md

 * TBB - Transient Buffer Board (Direct sampling of each receiving unit)
 * BFS - Beam-formed streams (Streamed complex voltages of beamlets)

+The package also features special observational modes:

+* SEPTON - Gives HBA an allsky field-of-view.
+Data taken in this mode is either SST or XST

 Observation using iLiSA are made with science-level python functions which issue the hardware-level commands to the station's Monitoring And Control interface.